-The Best AI Models for Academic Editing in 2026 — Claude, GPT, Gemini, Kimi, GLM & Qwen Compared
+The Best AI Models for Academic Editing in 2026 — Claude, GPT & Gemini Compared

 Which large language model should you choose for editing your manuscript?
-An honest, model-by-model comparison from a researcher who has used all seven on real papers.
+An honest, model-by-model comparison from a researcher who has used all four on real papers.

 By Russell Doughty, PhD · Founder, RevisePilot · 87+ peer-reviewed publications